Thousands gather for Tommy Robinson’s protest as activist remains in custody

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-Thousands of Tommy Robinson supporters have gathered in central London for a planned protest which the political activist will miss after he was remanded into custody by police.
+Thousands of Tommy Robinson supporters gathered in central London for a planned protest which the political activist missed after he was remanded into custody by police.

 Demonstrators carried placards reading “Two tier Keir fuelled the riots” as they headed from Victoria station to Parliament Square on Saturday.